Rachel Chinouriri: Artistry

-Chinouriri grew up listening to indie music, pop girl groups such as Girls Aloud, The Saturdays and the Sugababes; African a cappella; Britpop bands like Oasis, Blur, and The Libertines; as well as the likes of V V Brown and Noisettes.
+Chinouriri grew up listening to indie music, pop girl groups such as Girls Aloud, The Saturdays and the Sugababes; African a cappella; and Britpop bands like Oasis, Blur, and The Libertines; as well as the likes of V V Brown and Noisettes.
 She cited Daughter and Ladysmith Black Mambazo among her main influences, while Coldplay is her favourite band.
 She has also expressed an admiration for Sampha, Kings of Leon, and Phoenix.
 For her debut album, Chinouriri took inspiration from the sonic and visual aesthetics of the noughties Britpop culture and icons of her childhood.

 Personal life

-In March 2024, Chinouriri was one of the acts who decided to boycott the South by Southwest music festival in Austin, Texas, over the event's sponsorship deal with the US Army and major defense contractors, and in protest against the Gaza genocide.
+In March 2024, Chinouriri was one of the acts who decided to boycott the South by Southwest music festival in Austin, Texas, over the event's sponsorship deal with the US Army and major defence contractors, and in protest against the Gaza genocide.
 In a statement of social media, Chinouriri explained her decision by stating that the topic of war was "extremely triggering" for her, as both her parents had served as child soldiers in Zimbabwe before emigrating to the United Kingdom; she also encouraged fans to "support victims of war in any capacity".
+She lives in Camden.